0xAX/linux-insides/Booting/linux-bootstrap-4.md

 Reload the segments if needed
 --------------------------------------------------------------------------------

-As I wrote above, we start in [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S).
-First of all we can see before the `startup_32` definition:
+As I wrote above, we start in [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S) assembly source code file.
+First of all we can see definition of special section attribute before the `startup_32` definition:

 ```assembly
     __HEAD